Susan Taubes: Early life

-Taubes was born in Budapest, Hungary, into a Jewish family.
-Her grandfather, Mózes Feldmann (1860–1927), was the head of the Neolog branch of the divided Hungarian rabbinate in Pest, and her father, Sándor Feldmann (c.
-1889–1972), was a psychoanalyst of Sándor Ferenczi's school, though the two had a falling out in 1923.
+Taubes was born Judit Zsuzanna Feldmann in Budapest, Hungary, into a Jewish family.
+Her mother was Marion Batory, and her father, Sándor Feldmann, was a psychoanalyst and member of Sándor Ferenczi's school; Feldmann and Ferenczi had a falling out in 1923.
+Taubes' grandfather, Mózes Feldmann, was the head of the Neolog branch of the divided Hungarian rabbinate in Pest.